 As a parent or someone in a parenting role, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship, and helping your child grow their collaboration, turn-taking, and healthy friendship skills is a perfect opportunity.
+There are intentional ways to grow a healthy parent-child relationship, and helping your 3-year-old child grow their collaboration, turn-taking, and healthy friendship skills is a perfect opportunity.

 Three-to-four-year-olds are able to understand and say words like “mine,” “yours,” and “ours,” and they are in the process of learning how to share and take-turns.
 While three-to-four-year-olds’ primary focus is on themselves and thinking of the things around them as theirs, they are also starting to learn to distinguish between what belongs to them and what is for others and learning how to follow social rules so they can be part of a community.1

 Yet, there are challenges.
 Sharing does not come naturally.
 Sharing means being willing to trust that you will have your needs met, that you can wait while someone else enjoys the toy you want, and you can manage your frustration if the waiting takes longer than you would like.
 Sensitivity over ownership and sharing is normal in your child’s development.
 It takes some time to develop these skills and is rarely easy for anyone.

 Learning to share “stuff” in social play allows your child to naturally practice cooperation, negotiation, inclusion, communication, flexibility, conflict management, and diversity appreciation.
 The steps below include specific and practical strategies to prepare you to help your child through the ups and downs of growing healthy friendships, learning to collaborate, taking turns, and sharing.